-For all circuits, variation with time of the overall loss at 800 Hz (including daily and seasonal variations but excluding amplitude hits) should be as small as possible but should not exceed \pm 4 dB.
+For all circuits, variation with time of the overall loss at 1020 Hz (including daily and seasonal variations but excluding amplitude hits) should be as small as possible but should not exceed ± 4 dB.

-The nominal level of psophometric noise power depends upon the actual constitution of the circuit, in particular upon the length of frequency division multiplex systems involved.
-The provisional limit for circuits of lengths greater than $10\,000 \text{ km}$ is -38 dBm0p.
-However, circuits of shorter length will have substantially less random noise (see Annex A).
+The nominal level of psophometric noise power depends upon the actual constitution of the circuit, in particular upon the length of circuit of frequency division multiplex systems involved.
+The provisional limit for circuits of lengths greater than 10 000 km is -38 dBm0p.
+However, circuits of shorter length will have substantially less random noise (see Annex A to this Recommendation and Recommendation M.1050, § 3.5).